 Not sure where to look to find the information?
 Check with websites like Ballotpedia, which offer detailed elections calendars.

-Who are the current Senator for my state?
+Who are the current Senators for my state?

-You can’t build a campaign strategy without knowing who currently holds the office you’d like to run for.
-With federal elections, that information is especially important as federal-level elections require very large budgets (which we’ll discuss later).
+You can’t build a campaign strategy without knowing who currently holds the office you want to run for.
+That information is essential with federal elections as federal-level elections require very large budgets (which we’ll discuss later).

 Luckily, this information is easy to find.
 The U.S. Senate website has a list of U.S. senators you can search through.
 An interactive state map even lets you search by state.
 Clicking on your state in the map gives you a headshot of your state’s current Senators and their contact information.

-Once you identify your Senators, you’ll want to know the budget for their last election and what the margins they won by look like.
-This information will ultimately help you know what kind of budget your own Senate campaign will need.
+Once you identify your Senators, you’ll want to know the budget for their last election and the margins they won by.
+This information will ultimately help you determine your Senate campaign's budget.
 Having an idea of the budget you’ll need will also help you develop strategies for fundraising, advertising, and GOTV efforts.

 We’ll cover more about how to find this information in a later section of this guide.
 First, let’s look at setting up the foundations of your brand as a political candidate.